Noam Nisan

-Noam Nisan (נעם ניסן; born June 20, 1961) is an Israeli computer scientist, a professor of computer science at the Hebrew University of Jerusalem.
+Noam Nisan (נעם ניסן; born June 20, 1961) is an Israeli computer scientist and professor of computer science at the Hebrew University of Jerusalem.
 He is known for his research in computational complexity theory and algorithmic game theory.

 Biography

 Nisan did his undergraduate studies at the Hebrew University, graduating in 1984.
-He went to the University of California, Berkeley for graduate school, and received a Ph.D. in 1988 under the supervision of Richard Karp.
+He went to the University of California, Berkeley, for graduate school, and received a Ph.D. in 1988 under the supervision of Richard Karp.
 After postdoctoral studies at the Massachusetts Institute of Technology he joined the Hebrew University faculty in 1990.